 It’s often frustrating, but these can be great things.
 We never need to be hungry or hangry, we don’t need to restrict the foods that we love, and, perhaps best of all, we don’t need to deal with the weird negative psychological effects of perpetually trying to become smaller (study).

-The skinny-gal approach to nutrition.
 Since most people eat too much, the emphasis in most diets is on what to remove.
-There’s also a lot of fear surrounding foods that are higher in calories, like those containing sugar, carbs, gluten, and fat.
+There’s also a lot of fear surrounding foods that are higher in calories, like sugar, carbs, gluten, and fat.
 Since we’re actively trying to eat more, the first thing we should be doing to our diets is cleverly adding things in.
-We don’t really need to be restricting anything.
+We don’t need to be restricting anything.

-The skinny-gal approach to fitness.
-Similarly, since most fitness advice is about moving more and improving our general fitness, we need to take a bit of a different approach.
-If your goal is to gain weight, doing a proper lifting program is a far better way to get strong and build muscle.
+Similarly, since most fitness advice is about moving more and improving our general fitness, we need to take a different approach.
+If you want to gain weight, doing a proper lifting program is a far better way to get strong and build muscle.
 Once you become good at it you’ll probably realize that building muscle isn’t as out of reach as you once thought.

 Now I’m not saying it’ll be easy.
 To say that this was a huge challenge for me is an understatement.
-I tried and failed more times than I can remember before finally wising up and having success.
+I tried and failed more times than I can remember before finally wising up and succeeding.
 You, too, will need to be clever, and you’ll need to develop good habits.
-I’m hoping this article helps with that!